Brett-Tanner/Journal/2024/Mar_24.md

 ## March 25th

+- [x] Resolve unfindable parent (from SM search)
+- [x] Resolve un-uncomfirmable invoice
+- [x] Show childless parents in search for SM/AMs
+- [x] Don't load all the children/parents when going to to index, only show search results

+### Materials

+#### Parent accounts

+- Should be able to exchange messages with their child's school

+  - Interactable by SM, OrgAdmin and child's teachers

+- [x] Create & test Parent policy
+  - [x] Add parents tests to all the existing policies
+  - [x] Update SM and OrgAdmin user scopes to include parents with no children
+- [x] Add parents to the seeds
+- [x] Create the controller
+- [x] Create the views
+- Create StudentSearchesController
+  - Create is the route that gets the results, show shows them.
+Form that submits to it and show are turboframes
+  - [x] Add a form to parents#show to find and add children
+  - [x] Add the strong params and controller action to get results

+## March 26th

 ### Materials

 - [] Add search based on certain columns to user/child index, like I just added to the event site